texas-mcallen-mission/deploy-tester/noteForPushing.md

 WYLO: dealing with bugs getting to public key on repo

-git-info.js and appsscript.json tests passed!
-modified git-info to see if it makes it through or not added customized appsscript.json to test and see if it gets replaced
+updating org secret instead of repo secret also worked! git-info.js and appsscript.json tests passed! modified git-info to see if it makes it through or not added customized appsscript.json to test and see if it gets replaced